Gold Digger (horse): Background

 Gold Digger's name came from the highly publicized 1955 murder of William Woodward Jr. who owned Gold Digger's sire, Nashua.
 The word "gold digger" refers to a person who engages in a relationship for money instead of love.

 Career

-Owned by Combs wife Dorothy (née Enslow), Gold Digger was trained by Jouett Reed.
+Owned by Leslie Combs II's wife Dorothy (née Enslow), Gold Digger was trained by Jouett Reed.
 Gold Digger's first race was on January 1, 1964 in which she finished 3rd in the Matron Stakes.
 1964 proved to be a winless year for Gold Digger.
 She won the 1965 Columbiana Handicap in February 1965.

 Gold Digger captured the September 1965 Marigold Stakes at Latonia Race Track in Kentucky, then in October won the Yo Tambien Handicap at Chicago's Hawthorne Race Course.
 She then won the November 1965 Gallorette Handicap at Pimlico Race Course in Baltimore.
 She got her last victory on May 7, 1966, capturing the Gallorette Handicap for the second time.

 Gold Digger was retired from breeding in 1984 and was euthanized on February 21, 1990.